agoose77/hatch-nodejs-version/README.md

 - `post-release`
 - `dev-release`

-In order to ensure round-trip support, and ensure semantic consistency between Node.js and Python, this plugin only accepts the common version parts:
+In order to ensure contentful round-trip support, and ensure semantic consistency between Node.js and Python, this plugin only accepts the common version parts:

 - `major`